-On the NOTE page, there is a parameter called TRC (Trig Condition) with which a set of conditional rules can be applied to any trig, using a parameter lock.
-Each setting is a logical condition that will determine whether a trig set in the sequencer will be triggered or not.
+On the NOTE page, there is a parameter called TRC with which a set of conditional rules can be applied to any trig, using a parameter lock.
+Each setting is a logical condition that will determine whether a trig set in the sequencer is triggered or not.
 If the condition is true then the trig will become active and affect the sequence.
-You must first place a trig on the sequencer step to where you want to apply a conditional lock.
+You must first place a trig to where you want to apply a conditional lock